Email Processing in Lua

 -- Note that if the modification table is not specified,

--- it will be automatically returned
+-- it will be returned automatically

 return {action = "accept"}